khendimike/Restaurant-Food-Ordering-API/README.md

 Here is the login details for admin, email: admin@testmail.com, password: Password&123 Here is the login details for user, email: user@testmail.com, password: Password&123
 ```
-You can use those details to start, do not for to comment that line back when the users are created. **Enjoy**
+You can use those details to start.

-### Issues
-Any issue? please create the issue with full details of the issue, would get to it.